RachWalm/high-score/README.md

 ### Learnings

 First time that I have done data processing and passed it to a website using Flask for the routing.
 Great learning experience.
 I did play around with trying to get the data to Javascript so that I could set up buttons if there was time that gave different outputs.
+My Javascript attempts were not successful.

-I expected once I had finished studying that I would be mostly working with Django, React and Bootstrap for coding, but for a small project like this it was more work, it is great for scaling.
+I expected once I had finished studying that I would be mostly working with Django, React and Bootstrap for coding, but for a small project like this those frameworks would be more work.
+However, I have used them on bigger projects as it is great for scaling.
 I had never considered how scale mattered.

 ### Difficulties/ Things I would work on with more time

 Main bugs were jumping back and forth from lists and dictionaries and picking the wrong data when selecting things from nested dictionaries.

+I was over ambitious with my suggestions of extra work.
+To do averages or weighting I would use additional libraries such as statistics.mean() module or Numpy or SciPy or Pandas.
+To deploy I would put it on to Heroku as the only places I have deployed to are Heroku and Git.
+Git can only take static pages so the calculations in python wouldn't work.

-Doesn't take account if they are the same score.
+A bit problem I notices just before the end is the output doesn't take account if they are the same score.
 I did start a function but ran out of time to complete it to put two people's achievement on the same line.

 ```py
 def two_people_one_value (people_and_scores):